davebenson/doom4-walkthrough/README.md

 Pickup all you can.

 There should be a screen prompting "Reset Crane to Base?" to access near the bridge over the electrically charged floor.
 Actuating the Crane will cause a large suspended block to move within jumping range.
 Jump onto it, then jump right onto a catwalk.
-This is SECRET 7.5: access Field Drone #1 at the end of the U-shaped catwalk.
+This is SECRET 7.5: access FIELD DRONE 7.1 at the end of the U-shaped catwalk.
 (I tend to choose Chain Gun / Mobile Turret here.)

 Exit through the door near the Health Station.